asyncapi/spec/spec/asyncapi.md

   - name: user
   - name: signup
   - name: register
-message:
-  headers:
-    type: object
-    properties:
-      applicationInstanceId:
-        description: Unique identifier for a given instance of the publishing application
-        type: string
-  payload:
-    type: object
-    properties:
-      user:
-        $ref: "#/components/schemas/userCreate"
-      signup:
-        $ref: "#/components/schemas/signup"
 bindings:
   amqp:
     ack: false
 traits:
   - $ref: "#/components/operationTraits/kafka"
+messages:
+  - $ref: '#/components/messages/userSignedUp'
+reply:
+  address:
+    location: '$message.header#/replyTo'
+  channel:
+    $ref: '#/channels/userSignupReply'
+  messages:
+    - $ref: '#/components/messages/userSignedUpReply'
 ```

 #### <a name="operationTraitObject"></a>Operation Trait Object

 Describes a trait that MAY be applied to an [Operation Object](#operationObject).
-This object MAY contain any property from the [Operation Object](#operationObject), except `message` and `traits`.
+This object MAY contain any property from the [Operation Object](#operationObject), except the `action`, `channel` and `traits` ones.

 If you're looking to apply traits to a message, see the [Message Trait Object](#messageTraitObject).